eydevsupport/intermediate-checkpoint-student/README.md

 ### Data Visualization

-  - The EY Developer team has already started putting together the required data visluazations.
+  - The EY Developer team has already started putting together the required data visualizations.
 The page contains one data visualization using [Angular-Chart.js](http://jtblin.github.io/angular-chart.js/) to display 'Total Ounces of Tomatoes Produced By Color By Season' in Bar-Chart form.
 We need your help to create an Angular-Chart.js Line-Chart displaying Total Tomato Revenue by Season.

   Notes: